chromium/chromium/docs/callback.md

-If running a callback could result in its own destruction (e.g., if the callback recipient deletes the object the callback is a member of), the callback should be moved before it can be safely invoked.
+If running a callback could result in its own destruction (e.g., if the callback recipient deletes the object the callback is a member of), the callback should be moved or copied onto the stack before it can be safely invoked.
 (Note that this is only an issue for RepeatingCallbacks, because a OnceCallback always has to be moved for execution.)

 ```cpp
 void Foo::RunCallback() {